kovid-rathee/kovid-rathee.github.io/_posts/2018-04-08-welcome-to-jekyll.markdown

 select 8 order_id, 242, 362 price, '2018-04-03') o,
 (select @cumulative_spending := 0, @previous_order_date:= null) cp
 ) f;

 {% endhighlight %}

+Here's the [SQL Fiddle]: http://www.sqlfiddle.com/#!9/9eecb/26319, in case you work with SQL fiddle a lot.

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].